YoelYonata/MoodyChat/README.md

 # Moody Chat!

 Hey!
 This is a simple chatbox with Google Natural Language Processing API for nwHacks 2020.
+The devpost can be found [here] (https://devpost.com/software/moody-chat) - feel free to run it on localhost!

 We used express, socket.io, node.js, Google Cloud/API, HTML, CSS, and JavaScript.

 ## Inspiration
 Asperger Syndrome is a disorder that classifies under the autism spectrum.
 It is most commonly know to affect people’s social interaction and their ability to read other people’s emotions.
 This usually puts a strain on personal relationships, as affected people are typically more blunt in their expressions.